Mr. Eddie Tyler is the Superintendent of Baldwin County Public Schools. Mr. Tyler was appointed superintendent September 17, 2015.

 Mr. Tyler is a veteran of Baldwin County Public Schools, having served 25 years in our school system before he became superintendent of Eufaula City School System February 2012.

-Mr. Tyler began his 44th consecutive year in education on July 1, 2019 and began his fifth year as Superintendent for Baldwin County Public Schools.
+Mr. Tyler began his 45th consecutive year in education on July 1, 2020 and began his sixth year as Superintendent for Baldwin County Public Schools.
 Mr. Tyler's career started in Monroeville, Alabama, where he spent his first seven years in education.

 In fall 1983, he began teaching in his hometown of Mobile, Alabama, for four years.
 In 1987, he began teaching in the Baldwin County School System and remained with Baldwin County for 25 years until he moved to Eufaula, Alabama.